hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 RUPERT: Now, let's consider the risks and potential returns of each option.
 Take a look at this chart while we explain it.
 First, let's discuss the fragrance market.
-KENJI: As you can see, adjusting the strategy for your existing flagship product¡ªL'Amour¡ªis a low-risk, low-return option.
+KENJI: As you can see, adjusting the strategy for your existing flagship productâ€”L'Amourâ€”is a low-risk, low-return option.
 On the other hand, launching a new women's fragrance presents a medium-risk, medium-return option, and a new men's fragrance presents a higher risk.
 FINALLY, LET'S MOVE ON TO THE THIRD OPTION: the non-fragrance market.
 RUPERT: We believe that this category offers high potential returns for Belle Vie.